-- 4.2.40 Totties Conservation Area is situated in LCA 8 Settled Slopes of the Holme Valley as identified in section 4.1.15 and described in Appendix 7. - 4.2.41 Totties conservation area was designated in 1981.
+- 4.2.39 Totties Conservation Area is situated in LCA 8 Settled Slopes of the Holme Valley and partly in LCA7 River Holme Wooded Valley as identified in section 4.1.17. - 4.2.40 Totties conservation area was designated in 1981.
 It is a small farming and textile manufacturing hamlet which was established in the 17th Century.
 The hamlet is located within a hilltop area.
 The conservation area contains a number of two and three storey weavers' cottages, farms and agricultural buildings which centre on Totties Hall.
 In addition, there are a number of modern properties which have been constructed in the late 20th Century.
-The majority of these dwellings have attempted to reflect the local vernacular, using elements from weavers' cottages and barns, though several have used other elements and appear incongruous. - 4.2.42 There is no conservation area appraisal at the current time.
+The majority of these dwellings have attempted to reflect the local vernacular, using elements from weavers' cottages and barns, though several have used other elements and appear incongruous. - 4.2.41 There is no conservation area appraisal at the current time.